-In 2013 she started her own design studio “Maria Vera Design & Engineering” focusing on design, development & production of privately commissioned bespoke interior elements.
+In 2013 she started her own design studio “Maria Vera Design & Engineering” focusing on allround freelance projects, design, development & production of privately commissioned bespoke furniture designs.

 Since 2015, she has joined forces with the internationally renowned design collective, Studio Drift, driven by the urge to solve problems in the most beautiful way possible.
 Starting as a freelancer in 2015 she grew into her role as Director of Development, leading several teams to develop and build a wide array of technology driven art installations.

 In April 2018, Maria moved to London to focus on cross-disciplinary projects that require collaborations between the art world, research institutions and technology companies.
 Alongside her main career path, she kept on developing her own ideas, work and proposals, relating to public art & interactive installations.

 Since 2020 she started creating, developing and producing interactive artworks called Light Fields from her Light Lab in London and combines this work with consultancy and project based collaborations worldwide.